vivitt/list-and-search-clients-and-products/README.md

-# PROVA TÈCNICA PARLEM - FRONT-END VUE.JS
+# LIST AND FILTER Clients and Products

-This repo is a solution for this frontend technical test and involves creating a mock API with records of clients and products, and a client app that displays the API data in two views and allows for filtering and ordering operations.
+This repo is a solution for a frontend technical test and involves creating a mock API with records of clients and products, and a client app that displays the API data in two views and allows for filtering and ordering operations.

+This is a web app that display a list of clients and their contracted products, and allow users to filter and re order them.
+You can use this project as a starting point to create your own JsonServer project.

 🔗 [View live project](https://prova-tecnica-parlem-black.vercel.app/)